Guleesh and the Princess of France

 So Guleesh took her and raised her up behind him.
 With a flick of the reins his horse, and the other horses with him, went in a full race until they came to the ocean.

 They did not stop there, but raced to the place near Guleesh's house where the old rath fort stood.
-And when they came as far as the rath, Guleesh suddenly turned, took the young girl in his two arms, and leaped off the horse.
+And when his horse dipped to just over the rath, Guleesh suddenly turned, took the young girl in his two arms, and leaped off the horse.

 The fairy men called out when they saw what Guleesh had done.
 "Guleesh, you clown, you thief!
 That no good may happen to you!
 Why did you play such a trick on us?"